 What we do

-We’re the official government body responsible for intellectual property (IP) rights including patents, designs, trade marks and copyright.
+The Intellectual Property Office (IPO) is the official UK government body responsible for intellectual property (IP) rights including patents, designs, trade marks and copyright.

 We operate and maintain a clear and accessible intellectual property system in the UK, which encourages innovation and helps the economy and society to benefit from knowledge and ideas.
 We help people get the right type of protection for their creation or invention.